Annolu/Ricettario/src/pages/pesto/index.md

 The basil leaves must be completely dry, nice and fresh and not bruised.
 Blend the two cheeses and chop the garlic to a very fine paste.
 Set both aside.

-Add all ingredients to a blender little by little until it's a smooth paste.
+Add all ingredients to a blender little by little.
 I usually start with some basil, oil and cheese and then I add the rest of the ingredients.
-Be careful to not over-blend.
+Be careful to not over-blend, it should still have some texture and not be a completely smooth paste.
 Add to some pasta and serve.

-Pesto should never be heated, mix pasta and sauce in the plate or in a bowl.
+Pesto should never be heated, mix pasta and sauce in the plate or in a bowl before serving.